 PFC: (Perfluorinated and Polyfluorinated Chemicals): Group of man-made chemicals resistant to stains, oils and water.
+It also finds PFAS: (Per- and Polyfluoroalkyl Substances) in the industry and among regulating bodies.

 ECCO continues to actively investigate alternatives free of fluorinated carbons to ensure high performance of WR (water repellent) materials and products with less environmental impact.
 A phase-out requires a strong cross-functional collaboration in the supply chain from chemical and material suppliers to experts in ECCO who plan, produce and test our products.